greg-raven/Uncommon-Sense/_posts/2012-01-12-constitution-is-supreme.md

 ---
-title: 'The Constitution is supreme'
+title: "The Constitution is supreme"
 layout: post
 categories:
 - Constitution